-While there are those people with the role of “follower,” most professional people in the modern world either perceive of themselves as leaders or aspire to become one.
+While there are those people with the role of “follower,” most professional people in the modern world either perceive themselves as leaders or aspire to become one.
 But what is leadership, and what is strategic leadership?
 Can it be learned, or are we at the mercy of our genetic makeup?

 Searching the web to uncover the meaning of leadership can lead to confusion rather than enlightenment.